NREL/hycon/docs/install_instructions.md

 (installation_examples)=
 ## To run examples

-All WHOC examples run in the [Hercules](https://github.com/NREL/hercules) simulation environment.
+All Hycon examples run in the [Hercules](https://github.com/NREL/hercules) simulation environment.
 To run the examples, you will need to additionally install Hercules.
 See the [Hercules installation instructions](https://nrel.github.io/hercules/install_instructions.html) for details.